 Things have been relatively quiet on the blogging front for me.
 I have been acutely aware of it.
 For the past year, I have built up a substantial number of posts currently filed under ‘drafts’.
 Getting them out of the starting blocks has been an issue, let alone getting them checked and over the last hurdle into the published section.
 Things would happen, but by the time I got a chance to write it, I seemed to get writers block.
 My brain just wanted the power button to go to sleep mode.
 One of these reasons, was for being so … Continue reading Busy

 As we approach another day in the supermarket calendar, I thought it was a perfect opportunity to help move away from the flowers, chocolates and promises-you-don’t-intend-to-keep scenario.
 There is another way.
 Some will be aware that there is often reference to the five love languages of people; on what we feel is important and how we show it to other people.
-So if you’re stuck on what to do, here’s a practical way to do it with steak (and wine): And voila.
-Now, I should clarify a couple of things.
-The five love languages is a proper book, the above … Continue reading The Steak Lovers Guide To The Five Love Languages.
+So if you’re stuck on what to do, here’s a practical way to do it with steak (and wine): Gifts: I have bought you some quality, locally sourced steaks for tea.
+And a lovely bottle of red.
+Words of … Continue reading The Steak Lovers Guide To The Five Love Languages.

 Crofting is one of my current day jobs (thankfully, and hence why I stopped lambing although it doesn’t mean I don’t work at night, I just cover it if needed).
 Anyway, besides the day job, I have other interests.
 Yes, I like my cows but I don’t cow whisper all the time.
 The brushcutter and I get on well.
 The flail mower, the garden, the mole traps, are all things I enjoy doing.
 And they tend to get the priority.
 They give a huge satisfaction in seeing your accomplishments.
 But I also have ‘indoor’ interests.
 Spinning, knitting, cross stitch, oh, … Continue reading Ace of spades